act-rules/act-rules.github.io/_rules/lists-follow-content-model-a73be2.md

 #### Failed Example 4

-This `ol` element does not contain expected palpable content, here the `li` element has an overriding role specified.
+This `ol` element does not contain expected palpable content, here the `li` element has an explicit role of `menuitem` specified.

 ```html
 <ol>